Possession of Methamphetamine for Sale – Health and Safety Code 11378 HS

 If you or a family member has been charged with methamphetamine sales in violation of Health and Safety Code Section 11378, contact our office to review the details and options.

-Our experienced team of Los Angeles criminal defense attorneys will start preparing a strategy for best possible outcome on the case.
+Our experienced team of Los Angeles criminal defense attorneys will start preparing a strategy for the best possible outcome on the case.

 We might be able to negotiate with the prosecutor for reduced charges or even a case dismissal.